DrThomasOneil/SkillTrees/README.md

 `download.file(url("https://raw.githubusercontent.com/DrThomasOneil/SkillTrees/refs/heads/main/dashboard.R"), "dashboard.R", method="auto")`
 3. Run the app using runDashboard().
 Adjust the `available` and `trees` links as needed.
 The default is set to the default Intro to R link.

-If you're a developer wanting the templates for developing your own **SkillTrees**, please reach out to me (thomas.oneil@sydney.edu.au) for the starter kit.
+If you're an educator or developer wanting the templates for developing your own **SkillTrees**, please reach out to me (thomas.oneil@sydney.edu.au) for the starter kit.

 <wimr>